sarahfuchi/Data-Science/EDA (Explanatory Data Analysis)/README.md

 <a id="ch3"></a>
 # Step 1: Data Gathering

-Dataset can be found at the Kaggle's mainpage for this project: [Kaggle: Breast Cancer Prediction](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data) or using the Kaggle app in Python.
+The dataset we are looking at can be found on the Kaggle website for this project: [Kaggle: Breast Cancer Prediction](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data) or using the Kaggle app in Python.
 ```
 # Read data
 data = pd.read_csv('../input/data.csv')
 ```

-I chekced the missing values: All features are complete, only 'Unnamed: 32' is completely null, probably an error in the dataset, I dropped it below:
+I inspected the missing values: All features are complete, only 'Unnamed: 32' is completely null, most likely an error in the data set, so I dropped it below.
 ```
 # Drop unnecessary variables
 data = data.drop(['Unnamed: 32','id'],axis = 1)